-I am the French lead here at St Peter’s and I am really passionate about our children learning this language.
+I am the French lead at St. Peters and I am very passionate about children learning this language!

 Introduction to French

 Teaching of a foreign language should focus on enabling pupils to make substantial progress in one language (National Curriculum, 2013).
 At St. Peters, the language that we have chosen to teach is French.
 Children begin learning French through discrete lessons in Key Stage 2, although children in KS1 are introduced to Modern Foreign Languages through exploring other languages informally where appropriate.
 In Year 3 and 4, planning is based on the Salut scheme of work.
 In Year 5 and 6, lessons are planned and taught by a French specialist teacher from St. Margaret Ward Academy, supporting the children’s transition to learning languages at Key Stage 3 level.

 Why do we teach French?

 Learning a foreign language is a liberation from insularity and provides an opening to other cultures.
 A high quality languages education will foster pupils’ curiosity and deepen their understanding of the world.
 Language teaching should provide the foundation for learning further languages, equipping pupils to study and work in other countries (Purpose of Study, National Curriculum, September 2013).